 Most people infected with salmonella bacteria experience diarrhea, fever and abdominal cramps between 12 and 72 hours of consuming the offending product, CDC said.
 Those most likely to develop serious reactions to the bacterium include very young children, the elderly population, and people with compromised immune systems.

 CDC tested samples of the bacteria from people who had gotten sick and found that some of the bacteria showed signs of being resistant to antibiotics.
 However, the agency says that the antibiotics the bacteria were resistant to aren’t the ones usually used in treating salmonella infections.

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in turkey recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella infection cases in all 50 states.

 Again, if you were diagnosed with a salmonella food poisoning illness, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.